Programazion/Self-Study-/README.md

 The first step I just decided, it is to create a youtube channel Then, I make a commitment to post in Github at the end of the day my progress.

+On the other hand, I downloaded Visual studio code, .Net 6.0 and SQLserver 2019.